Time and again I am thrilled to observe Life imitating Astrology. Today’s example is of a thoroughly Virgoan nature.

-Mr. Rollins will be 87 years old on September 7th.
+Mr. Rollins turned 87 years old when he gave that interview last September 7th.
 Despite not being able to play his saxophone any longer due to health problems, the Virgo still practices.

 “By the way I’m always practicing the saxophone in my mind.
 I’m always playing exercises and sequences and all that stuff.”